Supporting the UK housing market

 Our contribution to the housing market

-in new financing to the social housing sector since 2018.
+funding provided to the social housing sector since 2018

 Social housing is an integral part of the UK’s housing landscape with millions of people benefiting from stable and genuinely affordable homes.